grongierisc/formation-template/README.md

 We need to do the same for `Call BO`.
 Its input, or `callrequest`, is the value stored in `context.msg`:

-<video src="https://raw.githubusercontent.com/grongierisc/formation-template/master/misc/img/BP2CallBO.mp4" width="640" height="480" controls preload></video>
+<video src="https://raw.githubusercontent.com/grongierisc/formation-template/master/misc/img/BP2CallBO.mp4" width="640" height="480" controls></video>

 In the end, the flow in the BP can be represented like this: